deborah-O/deborah-O.github.io/index.md

 ## About me

-I am a postgraduate reasearch student at the [University of Leeds](https://www.leeds.ac.uk/), working between the School of Georgraphy and [Leeds Institute of Data Analytics](https://lida.leeds.ac.uk/).
+I am a postgraduate research student at the [University of Leeds](https://www.leeds.ac.uk/), working between the School of Georgraphy and [Leeds Institute of Data Analytics](https://lida.leeds.ac.uk/).

 ![Deborah Olukan's Picture](me.jpg)

 ## Research Interests
-- Data Assimilation with Agent-Based Modelling for Smart Cities
+- Data Assimilation
+- Agent-based modelling
+- Economics
+- GIS
-- Economics,Technology
+- Python

 Here is a link to my [research projects.](ResearchProjects.md)